input-output-hk/catalyst-engineering/style_guides/rust_style_guide.md

 In contexts where we don't want to recover from errors, use `Report` from the `color_eyre` crate.
 This is a trait object based error type which allows you to "fire and forget" an error.
 While technically *possible*, it's less ergonomic to recover from a `Result<T, Report>`.
-Therefore, only use this in contexts where the correct behaviour is "exit the program".
+Therefore, only use this in contexts where the correct behavior is "exit the program".
 This is commonly the case in CLI apps.

 **However**, even in CLI apps, it's good practice to split the logic into a `lib.rs` file (or modules) and have a separate binary.